|Site Map | Bulletin Home | Temple University|

 Educational Technology Center (ETC)

-The Educational Technology Center (ETC), located in Anderson Hall Room 21, provides computing and media resources to faculty and students through out the University.
-A drop-in computer lab located in Anderson 21 assists students with course-related programs and computing needs.
+The Educational Technology Center (ETC), located in Anderson Hall Room AL-21, provides computing and media resources to faculty and students throughout the university.
+The AL-21 100-seat drop-in computer lab is a resource to assist students with course-related programs and general computing needs.

-The Media Learning Center, a service of the College of Liberal Arts, is located within the Educational Technology Center in Anderson Hall, Room AL 21.
+The Media Learning Center (MLC), a service of the College of Liberal Arts, is located within the Educational Technology Center in Anderson Hall, Room AL-21.
 The MLC provides audio, video, 16mm, slide, and printed materials for faculty use in the classroom.
-The Center also provides facilities for students to view course related media.
+The center also provides facilities for students to view course-related media.

 Hours of Operation: